Boris Johnson pledges no big policy changes before departure

 Mr Johnson's departure followed a mass revolt by ministers over his leadership, sparked by his handling of sexual misconduct allegations against former Deputy Chief Whip Chris Pincher.

-His leadership, however, had been dogged by controversy in recent months, including over the Partygate scandal and his fine for breaking his own lockdown laws.
+His leadership, however, had been steadily damaged over recent months, including over the Partygate scandal and his fine for breaking his own lockdown laws.

-In his resignation speech in Downing Street, Mr Johnson said he had fought to stay on as PM because of his "obligation" to deliver on his "incredible mandate" from the 2019 general election.
+In his resignation speech in Downing Street, Mr Johnson said he had fought to stay in post because of his "obligation" to deliver on his "incredible mandate" from the 2019 election.

-"I regret not to have been successful in those arguments," he said, but acknowledged that the will of his party was "clear".
+He added it would be "painful" not to deliver on "so many ideas and projects," blaming his departure on the "herd instinct" at Westminster.

-"In politics, no one is remotely indispensable," he said, adding: "I want you to know how sad I am to be giving up the best job in the world, but them's the breaks."
+"I want you to know how sad I am to be giving up the best job in the world, but them's the breaks."

-He citing taking the UK out of the EU and the government's Covid vaccine programme as among his achievements in office.
+He cited taking the UK out of the EU and the government's Covid vaccine programme as among his achievements in office.

 Addressing the Ukrainian people, he said: "We in the UK will continue to back your fight for freedom for as long as it takes."

 Mr Johnson has also spoken to President Zelensky of Ukraine, reassuring him his successor would remain as committed to Ukraine as he said he had been.
-Both leaders described each other as "heroes."
+Both leaders described each other as "heroes".

+Can Boris Johnson really stay in office until the autumn?
+I think the answer this afternoon is maybe.

+Some MPs really don't want it to happen.
+They are furious at what has happened in the last few days and feel there is too much bad blood.
+They are looking at what they can do to hasten the departure.